What are viral central nervous system (CNS) infections?

 With severe encephalitis, sluggishness and confusion followed by coma and possibly death

 With encephalitis caused by herpes simplex virus infection Herpes Simplex Virus Infections There are 8 different types of herpesvirus.
 Even though herpes simplex is only one of those types, most people just call it "herpes."
-Herpes simplex is a viral infection that causes a rash of... read more , infants and children may have a rash of red spots and fluid-filled blisters on the skin or in the eyes or mouth.
+Herpes simplex is a viral infection that causes a rash of... read more , infants and children may have evidence of infection elsewhere such as a rash of red spots and fluid-filled blisters on the skin, in the mouth, or around the eyes.

 Are there any complications of a viral CNS infection?